 Table 5-9 presents the results of the TPS test.
 A generation owner or owners are pivotal if the capacity of the owners' generation facilities is needed to meet the demand for capacity.
-The results of the TPS are measured by the residual supply index (RSI_x).
-The RSI_x is a general measure that can be used with any number of pivotal suppliers.
+The results of the TPS are measured by the residual supply index ( $RSI_x$ ).
+The $RSI_x$ is a general measure that can be used with any number of pivotal suppliers.
 The subscript denotes the number of pivotal suppliers included in the test.
-If the RSI_x is less than or equal to 1.0, the supply owned by the specific generation owner, or owners, is needed to meet market demand and the generation owners are pivotal suppliers with a significant ability to influence market prices.
-If the RSI_x is greater than 1.0, the supply of the specific generation owner or owners is not needed to meet market demand and those generation owners have a reduced ability to unilaterally influence market price.
+If the $RSI_x$ is less than or equal to 1.0, the supply owned by the generation owner, or owners, is needed to meet market demand and the generation owners are pivotal suppliers with a significant ability to influence market prices.
+If the $RSI_x$ is greater than 1.0, the supply of the specific generation owner or owners is not needed to meet market demand and those generation owner a reduced ability to unilaterally influence market price.